 A good daily oral hygiene program includes brushing, rinsing, and flossing.
 Be sure to avoid harsh chemical toothpaste and instead use toothpaste and mouthwash with pure, proven ingredients.
-This will help kill the bacteria that lead to periodontal problems.
+This will help kill the germs that lead to periodontal problems.

 Effective plaque removal on a daily basis can prevent loose teeth and gum disease.
-Brushing into the gumlines and flossing below the gums removes disease-harboring bacteria.
+Brushing into the gumlines and flossing below the gums removes disease-harboring germs.
 Additional nutritional supplementation and essential oils can help gingivitis conditions.

 - Deep Cleanings (scaling and root planing)

 - Locally-delivered antibiotic therapy